 In particular, I noticed the old motor court.
 There it was, looking very much the same as when I first saw it thirty years before, abandoned and mysterious—and now, I realized, historic.
 Somebody ought to do an archaeological dig there.
 Surely beneath the loam lies a wealth of information about the culture of American travel before four-lanes made intercity trips so quick and so anonymous.

 I was in a mood to dig up the past.
 After some detective work, I’d found Ditto.
 He was back in San Antonio, and I was on my to reunite with him after a separation of twenty-five years.
 I wondered what I would find.
-Would he be like the old motor court, a little more overgrown but still in character, or would he be like property where a farmhouse had been razed to make way for a shopping center—recast and unrecognizable?
+Would he be like the old motor court, a little more overgrown but still in character, or would he be like a parch of forest that had been cleared for development—recast and unrecognizable?

 At last I pulled into Ditto’s driveway.
 I got out of the car and peered toward the screened-in porch.
 Someone stood within and stepped out.
 It was my friend.
-As we greeted and looked each other over, it seemed to me he’d not only grown a weed or two, but he bore traces of a few razed farms, as well.
+As we greeted and looked each other over, it seemed to me he’d not only grown a weed or two, but he bore traces of a few cleared forests, as well.
 Nothing is simple, especially after it has some history.
-I recognized the terrain, though, even if I hadn’t seen it in a long time.
-But right then I wasn’t thinking of any of that; I was just feeling the past, present, and future meld in my heart as we embraced and said hi.
+But I recognized the terrain.
+Even if I hadn’t seen it in a long time, it was still familiar.
+Right then, though, I wasn’t thinking of any of that.
+I was just feeling the past, present, and future meld in my heart as we embraced and said hi.